 Related: How MCT Oil Can Power Your Workout

 What are the different types of MCT fats?

 There’s not enough of it to matter in coconut oil, it tastes bad, and it often results in stomach/gastric upset, but it converts quickly to ketones!
 If your generic MCT oil makes your throat burn or has a weird flavor, one reason may be that the distillation process didn’t remove enough of the C6.
 There are other reasons this can happen, too.
 We’ll cover that below.

 Caprylic Acid (C8): ~6% of coconut oil

-C8 has potent anti-microbial properties (way more potent than lauric acid) to help you maintain a healthy gut, and it is the fastest to metabolize in the brain.
+C8 is the fastest to metabolize to provide brain fuel.
 (This is Brain Octane Oil.)
-Your liver does not need to process this rare type of MCT, and it only takes 3 steps for your body to turn it into ATP, the cellular fuel you use.
-Sugar takes 26 steps.
+Your liver does not need to process this rare type of MCT, and it takes many fewer steps than sugar for your body to turn it into ATP, the cellular fuel you use.
 This is why Brain Octane is so good at suppressing cravings and is the most powerful oil to put in Bulletproof Coffee.
 You would need 4 tablespoons of coconut oil to get just one tablespoon of Brain Octane.

 Capric Acid (C10): ~9% of coconut oil

 This is the second shortest form of MCT, also rare.
 It is slower to turn into energy but more affordable than C8.
-MCT Oil is triple-distilled in a non-oxygen atmosphere with no solvents ever used, and it contains C10 and C8, because these are the only two MCT oils that turn into ATP quickly without the liver.
+MCT Oil is triple-distilled in a non-oxygen atmosphere with no solvents ever used, and it contains C10 and C8, because these are the only two MCT oils that turn into ATP quickly.

 Lauric Acid (C12): ~50+% of coconut oil